openwisp/OpenWISP-Firmware/Home.md

 Q. How VPN certificated are renewed?
 A. Setup VPN will never expire, but l2vpn will expires, when certificate will be renewed will be sent to te AP's trough configuration service.

-## Screenshots

-Some screenshots of the web GUI